DeepChainBio/bio-transformers/README.md

 </details>

 # Bio-transformers
-bio-transformers is a python wrapper on top of the **ESM/Protbert** model, which are **Transformers protein language model**, trained on millions on proteins and used to predict embeddings.
+bio-transformers is a python wrapper on top of the **ESM/Protbert** model, which are **Transformers protein language model**, trained on millions of proteins and used to predict embeddings.
-This package provide other functionalities (like compute the loglikelihood of a protein) or compute embeddings on multiple-gpu.
+This package provides other functionalities (like computing the loglikelihood of a protein) or computes embeddings on multiple-GPU.

  You can find the original repo here :
  - [ESM](https://github.com/facebookresearch/esm/)
  - [Protbert](https://github.com/agemagician/ProtTrans)

 ## Installation
-It is recommended to work with conda environnements in order to manage the specific dependencies of the package.
+It is recommended to work with conda environements in order to manage the specific dependencies of the package.
 ```bash
   conda create --name bio-transformers python=3.7 -y
   conda activate bio-transformers